 Colombia is the world’s #1 producer of cocaine, according to both the U.S. State Department and the United Nations’ office on Drugs and Crime (UNODC) and the United States’ Department of State.

 While nobody exactly knows how much coca is cultivated and how much cocaine is produced and subsequently exported, both the United Nations and the United States make annual estimations of the size of the illicit industry.

-In 2015, Colombia had 96,000 hectares of coca cultivation according to the United Nations and 159,000 hectares, according to the United States.
+In 2016, Colombia had 188,000 hectares of coca cultivation according to the United Nations, whose method of measuring is considerably more transparent than that of the US.

 Coca cultivation in Colombia

 Coca is grown across Colombia, but most intensely in areas where there has been a chronic state abandonment, either due to neglect of the state or because of heightened presence by leftist rebel groups like the FARC or ELN who tax coca growers and in some areas buy the leafs to turn them into coca paste.

 In its annual report, The United Nations Office on Drugs and Crime (UNODC) provides relatively accurate maps on where the density of coca crops is highest.